iltommi/qdb-documentation/source/administration/installation_windows.rst

  #. (optional) Edit the qdb_httpd configuration file at ``C:\Program Files\quasardb\conf\qdb_httpd.conf``.
      * Set ``remote_node`` to the IP address of the quasardb daemon.
      * Set other values as needed.
 See :ref:`qdb_httpd-config-file-reference` for more information.

+To ensure satisfactory performance, we strongly encourage you to have a look at the tuning guide (:doc:`tuning`).

 Test the Node
 -------------